Business Model Canvas: the 9-step business plan

 • gathering feedback from customers on your company

 Choose how you want to interact with your customer.
 This can differ per customer group and depends on your goal.
 Do you want to bring in new customers or keep existing customers?
 Are you aiming for faster delivery times or a better customer rating?
-The customer relationships and contact moments you choose influence the impression you leave on your customer.
-A good customer experience can make money for your company.
+The choices you make here determine the impression you leave on your customer.
+A good customer experience ensures that customers return and recommend your business to others.

 5. Income flows: who will pay you for what?